eed3si9n/learning-scalaz/docs/02/b.md

 > `pure` should take a value of any type and return an applicative value with that value inside it. ...
 A better way of thinking about `pure` would be to say that it takes a value and puts it in some sort of default (or pure) context—a minimal context that still yields that value.

 Scalaz likes the name `point` instead of `pure`, and it seems like it's basically a constructor that takes value `A` and returns `F[A]`.
-It doesn't introduce an operator, but it intoduces `point` method and its symbolic alias `η` to all data types.
+It doesn't introduce an operator, but it introduces `point` method and its symbolic alias `η` to all data types.

 ```scala
 scala> 1.point[List]